IamB3ST/LearningDL/README.md

   | ResNet | CIFAR10 | 94.5% | 200 | AutoAugment, RandomErasing | no |
   | ResNet50 | CIFAR100 | 79.1% | 200 | AutoAugment, RandomErasing | yes |

+- In `P2 Large Language Model and Prompting`, I will give the code to understand how to handle text data, how to build your own LLM, how to make pre-training and fine-tune for your LLM.
+Also, I will introduce how to use Prompt to make LLM's inference better.

 ### Content
 The notebook is provided in `ipynb` format, compatible with Jupyter Notebook or [Google Colab](https://colab.research.google.com/).
 Each file contains a comprehensive topic and a corresponding small project for practical understanding.